SpaceCraftTR/spacesockets2/README.md

 ```

 ## Important warning for developers
-Porting SpaceSockets2 on Windows would be amazing.
-We're planning to add Winsock support to run SpaceSockets2 under Windows.
+~~Porting SpaceSockets2 on Windows would be amazing.
+We're planning to add Winsock support to run SpaceSockets2 under Windows.~~

+There is an ongoing development for porting SpaceSockets2 on Winsock.
+Check our Instagram page for more information about development.

 #### Disclaimer
 SpaceSockets2 is licensed under the terms of MIT License.